OpenBuildings/purchases/README.md

 Later you can retrieve the refunds from the store purchase or issue multiple refunds

+## Updating items

+Both ``store_purchase`` and ``purchase`` have an update_items method, wich trigger the store_purchase's event 'model.update_items'.
+This is used mainly by external modules that can hook into purchases and add / update purchase_items when that event is triggered.
+For example openbuildings/shipping module uses that to add / update shipping items.

 ## License

 Copyright (c) 2012-2013, OpenBuildings Ltd. Developed by Ivan Kerin as part of [clippings.com](http://clippings.com)